maxlampe/FrogGAN/README.md

 This project is very much WIP and changes are constantly being made.
 The project is running on Google Colab and at the moment, only back-end modules are uploaded here.

-The project is almost complete and an in detail presentation of the results will follow soon.

-A final, minimized jupyter notebook will be uploaded as well.
+A final, minimized jupyter notebook with all essentials will be uploaded as well.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)